 Contemporary translucent watercolours

-Following my career as an advertising art director and graphic designer, I moved to Port Macquarie from Sydney in 2011 to devote more time to painting watercolours, a journey which began when I was eleven.
+Following my career as an advertising art director and graphic designer, I moved to Port Macquarie from Sydney in 2011 to devote more time to painting watercolours, a pursuit which began when I was eleven years old.

-Watercolour is a challenging medium to work in and hard to master, not least because of the technical aspects and techniques one must learn.
-Yet, to achieve a work that is fresh and spontanious, it also requires striking a balance between trying to control the medium and allowing this wonderfully unpredictable medium to have its own way.
+I’ve always painted in watercolour, preferring to work solely in its purest, translucent form.
+As such, it is a challenging medium, as frustrating as it can be rewarding, and hard to master.
+The sequence of washes takes planning to retain the transparency of colours and the whites of the paper.
+Yet, to achieve a work that is fresh and spontaneous, it requires striking a balance between trying to control the combinations of water, pigment and paper and allowing this wonderfully unpredictable medium to have its own way.

 My aim is that a painting should be emotive and evocative, engage the viewer, be powerful in its simplicity and representation, and appear effortless.
 Over the years I’ve developed my own style – graphic compositions, and broad washes with a minimum of brushstrokes, capturing the essence of what I am seeing rather than its detail.
 An important aspect of my paintings is mood and atmosphere, and our great southern land’s dramatic skies.